katebowie/virasept/BLANK_README.md

 <h3 align="center">Disinfection of Hospital Sink Drains Enriches Pseudomonadota and Efflux Pump-Mediated Antibiotic Resistance in Reestablished Biofilms</h3>

   <p align="left">
-    Biofilms growing in the sink drains of healthcare facilities are known to both harbor pathogens and be the source of hospital-acquired infections.
+    Biofilms growing in the sink drains of healthcare facilities are known to harbor pathogens and to also be the source of hospital-acquired infections.
 Many are exploring disinfection strategies to control these biofilms, however the effects of such interventions have not been well studied.
     <br />
-    <a href="https://github.com/katebowie/repo_name"><strong>Explore the docs »</strong></a>
+    <a href="https://github.com/katebowie/virasept"><strong>Explore the docs »</strong></a>
     <br />
     <br />
-    <a href="https://github.com/katebowie/repo_name">View Demo</a>
+    <a href="https://github.com/katebowie/virasept">View Demo</a>
     &middot;
-    <a href="https://github.com/katebowie/repo_name/issues/new?labels=bug&template=bug-report---.md">Report Bug</a>
+    <a href="https://github.com/katebowie/virasept/issues/new?labels=bug&template=bug-report---.md">Report Bug</a>
     &middot;
-    <a href="https://github.com/katebowie/repo_name/issues/new?labels=enhancement&template=feature-request---.md">Request Feature</a>
+    <a href="https://github.com/katebowie/virasept/issues/new?labels=enhancement&template=feature-request---.md">Request Feature</a>
   </p>
 </div>